 Advantages of Class A Motorhomes

-The Class A is one of the most popular forms of RVing in the US, and there’s a reason for that.
-Class A motorhomes offer up many unique advantages that appeal to a large number of people.
+Class A is one of the most popular forms of RVing in the US, and there’s a reason for that.
+Class A motorhomes offer up many unique advantages that appeal to many people.

-- Size: Class A motorhomes can be behemoths.
-Certain models can be as long as 50 feet with the width of a large bus to boot.
+Class A motorhomes are behemoths.
+Some models can be as long as 50 feet with the width of a large bus to boot.
 This available space is compounded because many come with slide outs that enlarge the motorhome.
 Class A motorhomes can sleep several people, up to a dozen on some models and offer other features such a large space and king size beds.

 Disadvantages of Class A Motorhomes

-- Cost: You don’t get these features and space without paying for it.
-Class A motorhomes are the most expensive on the market with pushing into six figures on price and that’s just upfront.
+You don’t get these features and space without paying for it.
+Class A motorhomes are the most expensive on the market with pushing into six figures on price, and that’s up front.
 Class A motorhomes are often gas guzzlers as well, with some models only achieving single digit miles per gallon.
-So you’ll be dropping some big money up front and every time you hit the pump.
+So, you’ll be dropping some big money up front, and every time you hit the pump.

-- Size and Mobility: Size isn’t always helpful in the world of RVing.
+Size isn’t always helpful in the world of RVing.
 It takes a practiced hand to navigate the highways and trail roads in a Class A motorhome.
 Finding accommodations to park can be a nuisance as well as backing up.
-If you’re uncomfortable in large vehicles you may want to train up to the Class A. Unless you’re bringing a secondary vehicle with you camping you can get stuck at your campsite.
-No one wants to drive the big coach down to the convenience store just for a gallon of milk.
+If you’re uncomfortable in large vehicles you may want to train up to the Class A. Unless you’re bringing a secondary car with you camping, you can get stuck at your campsite.
+No one wants to drive the big coach down to the convenience store for a gallon of milk.

 What You Can Expect from a Class A Motorhome

 Class A motorhomes are among the most popular, so expect variety in selection.
 Though there are several types of Class to choose from there all unique features to the Class A.